Skip to main content

 What is a margin loan?

-A margin loan (sometimes called a portfolio line of credit, or a secured line of credit) also allows you to borrow from your brokerage, but not strictly for the purpose of buying investment assets.
-It functions more like a line of credit in that you can use the borrowed money at your own discretion — to pay for home repairs, buy plane tickets, or whatever it is you want to use the money for (subject to any terms the brokerage may have).
+A margin loan (sometimes called a portfolio line of credit, or a secured line of credit) functions more like a line of credit — you can use the borrowed money at your own discretion, whether that's paying for home repairs, buying plane tickets, or covering other expenses.
 The investment assets in your margin account serve as the collateral for the loan.

-Why would you opt for a margin loan over a more traditional line of credit or bank loan?
+Why would you opt for a margin loan over a more traditional credit product?
 There are a few reasons:

 • They typically come with lower interest rates than a standard line of credit or traditional loan.

-• They can often be quicker to access than a more traditional loan, because they don’t require piles of additional paperwork or additional credit checks.
+• They can often be quicker to access, because they don't require piles of additional paperwork or credit checks.

 • They don't have a prescribed repayment schedule (though the lender can demand repayment at any time).

-While these are unique benefits of margin loans, there are also a bunch of considerations to weigh before you start to withdraw funds.
+While these are notable benefits, there are also important considerations to weigh before you start to withdraw funds.

 Buying on margin vs. margin loan